ruturajH/Unicef_joint_child_malnutrition_estimate/README.md

 Having a diet which is both sufficient in terms of energy (caloric) requirements and diverse to meet additional nutritional needs is essential for good health.
 Undernourishment, especially in children and mothers, is a leading risk factor for death and other health consequences.

 The purpose is to study about the Malnutrition and its dependent variables, as always it’s a global challenge.
-In this presentation we will be representing the following:
 1) World wide Malnutrition trend
 2) Highest affected continents
 3) Tableau is the best solution to analyze this type of data.
 So the visuals used are as: Heat map, Tree map, Horizontal Bar Graph, Line Graph.